bjohnnyd/fs-tool/README.md

     -v, --verbose         Determines verbosity of the processing, can be specified multiple times -vvv

 OPTIONS:
-    -b, --binding-predictions <binding-predictions>
+    -b, --binding-predictions <binding-predictions>...
-            Path to file containing predicted Class I affinity data (NetMHCpan results)
+            Path to files containing predicted Class I affinity data (NetMHCpan results)

-    -c, --cohort <cohort>                              Cohort of individuals for which all measures will be calculated -i, --index <index>...
+    -c, --cohort <cohort>
+            Cohort of individuals for which all measures will be calculated

+    -i, --index <index>...
             Index allele used for cohort calculations only, all individuals will be compared to these alleles

     -m, --measure <measure>...
             Custom motif positions to use for calculations (format `Name:index,index..` e.g. KIR:2,7,8,9)

     -o, --output <output>                                 Directory to store outputs -p, --peptide-length <peptide-length>...
             Which length of input peptide sequence to consider [default: 9]  [possible values: 8, 9, 10, 11]

         --prefix <prefix>                                 Prefix to assign to all outputs -t, --threads <threads>                               Number of threads [default: 4]

 ```